brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Feature: Container - Added a new Sticky-Container setting in the Advanced tab.
 * Improvement: Global - Added the Maintenance Mode feature.

 = 2.7.11 - WEDNESDAY, 27th SEPTEMBER 2023 =